-Visual loss in age-related macular degeneration can occur within months, or over many years, depending on the type and severity.
-There are two main types of age-related macular degeneration - 'wet' and 'dry'.
-'Wet' age-related macular degeneration is most severe but more treatable.
+Visual loss in age-related macular degeneration (AMD) can occur within months, or over many years, depending on the type and severity.
+There are two main types of AMD - 'wet' and 'dry'.
+'Wet' AMD is the more severe but is more treatable.

 What is macular degeneration?

-AMD (also called AMRD) occurs when cells in the macula - the central area of the retina - degenerate.
+AMD (also called ARMD) occurs when cells in the macula - the central area of the retina - degenerate.
 Damage to the macula affects your central vision which is needed for reading, writing, driving, recognising people's faces and doing other fine tasks.
 The damage occurs at the level of the layer of cells within the retina called the retinal pigment epithelium (RPE).

 The rest of the retina is used for peripheral vision - the 'side' vision which is not focused.
 Therefore, without a macula you can still see enough to get about, be aware of objects and people and be independent.
 However, the loss of central vision will severely affect normal seeing.